aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 include some details of debugging support.
 To make room for these emphases, we'll drop the whole topic of optimization---that is, of making the output code less stupid.
-The sort of realism I chose to set out towards, here, has been reasonably avoided in most examples meant to teach compiling, because it does not bring out any powerful new principles.
+The sort of realism I chose to set out towards, here, has been avoided for a good reason in most examples meant to teach compiling: it doesn't bring out any powerful new principles.
 But there's value too in studying a real system that's grown in decades of use; while Tailbiter can't be that, it can model it, the whole self-supporting system in miniature.